v0.12 🌳

 Elon Musk's decision to move the headquarters of both X and SpaceX from California to Texas is part of a larger trend of companies leaving the state for more business-friendly environments.
 Chevron has also announced its plans to relocate its headquarters from San Ramon, California, to Houston, Texas.
 CEO Mike Wirth criticized California's high-tax policies and stringent regulations, stating that they raise costs and discourage investment [bad43d93].

 This shift highlights the growing concern over California's economic outlook, which was ranked 47th in 2024.
 The state's anti-business environment, characterized by high taxes and regulations, has led to an exodus of both businesses and residents.
-Over 300,000 Californians have left the state in the past year, further exacerbating its financial woes [9933aad1].
+California reported its first population loss since 1850 under Governor Gavin Newsom, with over 102,000 residents moving to Texas in 2023 alone.
+The state lost $24 billion in outgoing personal incomes in 2021 and 2022, further exacerbating its financial woes [9933aad1][5b9945ae].

 Texas, in contrast, offers lower living costs, no personal income tax, and a recent $18 billion property tax cut, making it an attractive destination for companies and individuals alike.
 In 2022, Texas gained $10 billion in adjusted gross income from new residents, while Florida saw an even larger influx of $35 billion [bad43d93].